csongchinn/mars-air-project/README.md

 # Assumptions

+Back button:
+- Takes user back to previous page.
+For example, if user goes directly to /report page, clicking Back will bring user to Home page.

+Promotional Code:

 - Promotional code can apply a discount of up to 90%.
 - Promotional code can be reused.
 Confirmation is required if usage should be restricted.

+Seats:

 - Seats availability details are not accessible.
 - Seats availablility is out of scope for this testing.

+Report an Issue:

+- Needs to be tested.
+- Issue has already been reported will pass.
+- Issue that could not be found will fail.

+# Test Results